We have set up a Kubernetes cluster just for you.

 In order to follow this course, you will need a Sysdig Monitor account, with Administrator access privileges.

-Log in the Sysdig Monitor web UI, go to your profile Settings, and in the
+After logging in, go to your profile Settings, and in the

 Agent Installation tab you will find your Access Key (something like